 “Do not weep for me, but weep for yourselves”.
 It consists of psalms, hymns and readings, dealing with the death of Christ, in contrast to His divinity, and in expectation of His Resurrection.
 The thoughtful, and well-written Odes compare the Compassion of God and the cruelty of man; the Might of God and the moral weakness of man.
 The Odes picture all Creation trembling when witnessing its Creator hung by His own creatures: “Creation was moved . . . with intense astonishment when it beheld Thee hung in Golgotha”.
 During this service the Body of Christ is carried in procession around the church.
 There is a simultaneous praise of both the Crucifixion and Resurrection of Christ with their purpose of the redemption of man.
 We no longer lament the sufferings of the Crucified One; we now lament chiefly for our own sins because we are far from God.
 So these services should have a rather personal meaning of repentance and of strong faith in God.
 Christians observe Good Friday with strict fasting, prayer, cleanliness, self-examination, confession and good works, in humility and, repentance so that the Grace of the Cross might descend upon them.

 On Pascha Sunday (soon after Saturday, midnight) the life-giving Resurrection of our Lord and Savior Jesus Christ is celebrated.
 The priest takes light from the vigil light and gives it to the faithful, who are holding candles.
 The priest sings: “Come ye and receive light from the unwaning life, and. glorify Christ, who arose from the dead”, and all the people join him in singing this hymn again and again.
 From this moment, every Christian holds the Paschal candle as a symbol of his vivid, deep faith in the Resurrection of Jesus Christ as Savior.
-Then comes the breathless moment as the people wait for the priest to start the hymn of Resurrection, which they join him in singing, repeatedly: “Christ has Risen from the dead, by death trampling upon Death, and has bestowed life upon those in the tombs”.
+Then comes the breathless moment as the people wait for the priest to start the hymn of Resurrection, which they join him in singing, repeatedly: “Christ is Risen from the dead, trampling down death by Death, and upon the tombs bestowing Life”!
 From this moment the entire service takes on a joyous Pascha atmosphere.
 The hymns of the Odes and Praises of Resurrection which follow are of superb meaning and expression.
 The people confess, “It is the Day of Resurrection, let us be glorious, let us embrace one another and speak to those that hate us; let us forgive all things and so let us cry, Christ has arisen from the dead”.
 The Divine Liturgy of St. John Chrysostom is then celebrated.